DAMON: Dynamic Amorphous Obstacle Navigation using Topological Manifold Learning and Variational Autoencoding: System Overview

 \subsection{Experimental Platform and Simulation Setup}

-For real hardware demonstrations, we considered here a 7-DoF Franka Emika Panda robot arm, that is mounted on table-top which served as a concise workspace for completing all experiments as shown in Fig.\ref{fig:hardware}.
-Our adaptive trajectory planning algorithm runs on a Lambda QUAD GPU workstation equipped with Intel Core-i9-9820X processor through straightforward Python implementation.
-Besides, we have utilized here a Intel RealSense Depth Camera D435i for tracking the dynamic obstacle and extracting the depth information to obtain the position in 3D coordinate frame.
-The feedback of depth sensors are exploited by our algorithm to re-route the trajectory for avoiding any shaped obstacles in real-world scenarios.
-On the other hand, to safely accumulate dataset and rigorously validate our approach, we have replicated the exact model of Franka Emika Panda Arm inside Robotics Toolbox (RTB) for Python \cite{rtb} which has been very recently released for robotics research.
-We could easily utilize the advanced functionalities associated with RTB for checking collision among 3D meshes spawned in simulation and robot's mechanical collision meshes.
-For establishing the low-latency and low-noise communication protocol to ensure data processing and parallel execution among simulation environments and real hardware, we have encapsulated the full framework inside the Robot Operating System (ROS) ecosystem.
-The Franka robot arm library-- libfranka and Franka ROS turns the implementation very trouble free through Python based RTB and ROS ecosystem.
+In our hardware demonstrations, we utilized a 7-DoF Franka Emika Panda robot arm mounted on a table-top workspace, as depicted in Fig.\ref{fig:hardware}.
+Our adaptive trajectory planning algorithm was implemented in Python and ran on a Lambda QUAD GPU workstation equipped with an Intel Core-i9-9820X processor.
+To track dynamic obstacles and extract depth information, we used an Intel RealSense Depth Camera D435i.
+By applying the conventional hand-to-eye calibration mathematical formulation, we transported the $[x,y,z]_o$ information from the camera reference frame to the robot coordinate system.
+Our algorithm utilized this feedback from depth sensors to avoid obstacles in real-world scenarios by computing the distance between the 3D geometry of the obstacle and the collision meshes of robot links using the Gilbert–Johnson–Keerthi distance (GJK)\cite{Khan2020} algorithm to safely route to the target location.
+To validate our approach, we replicated the exact model of the Franka Emika Panda Arm in Robotics Toolbox (RTB) for Python.
+We encapsulated the entire framework inside the Robot Operating System (ROS) ecosystem, utilizing libfranka and Franka ROS, to establish low-latency and low-noise communication protocols for data processing and parallel execution among simulation environments and real hardware.